EriksenJ/ra_guide/README.md

 ```

 - Make `make` run your command
-	1. Navigate a command line tool, such as `cmd` to the project folder where the makefile is located.
+	1. Navigate a command line tool such as `cmd` to the project folder where the makefile is located.
 	2. In the command line, type `make target`, where target is the file you want to build.
 E.g., `make builddata/out/clean_data.parquet`.
 - How `make` runs your command:
 	- When you tell `make` to create a target, `make` first checks the dependencies for that rule.
 If a dependency is itself a target from another rule, `make`moves back to this previous rule.
 This continuous until `make` finds the antecedent dependencies.